 Under certain circumstances, the Small Business Administration will guarantee a percentage of business loans for qualified small businesses.
 Information regarding their loan programs can be found here.

-You should visit the NYS Business Permit Assistance Program at (518) 474-8275 or http://www.opal.ny.gov.
-This website is an interactive website that helps users determine their New York State permit and licensing requirements.
+You should visit the NYS Business License Center website or call (518) 453-8130.
+This interactive website helps users determine their New York State permit and licensing requirements.